-W/ Francis I a A ala atau Treat you We can use your health information and share it with other professionals who are treating you.
+How do we typically use health information in the fo or share your health information?
+We e typically use or share your Treat you We can use your health information and share it with other professionals who are treating you.
 We may also share health information about you electronically through a health information exchange that allows providers involved in your care to access some of your By the Bay Health records to coordinate services for you.
 Example: A doctor treating you for an injury asks another doctor about your overall health condition.
 Run our organization We can use and share your health information to run our practice, improve your care, and contact you when necessary.
 Example: We use health information about you to manage your treatment and services.
 Bill for your services We can use and share your health information to bill and get payment from health plans or other entities.
-Example: We give information about you to your health insurance plan so it will pay for your services.
-How else can we use or share your health information?
-We are e allowed or required to share · ways - usually in ways that contribute to the p have to meet many conditions in the law be fore we can share your poses.
-For more information: html www.hhs.gov/ocr/privacy/hipaa/understanding/consumers/index.html.
-Help with public health We can share health information about you for certain situations and safety issues such as: Preventing disease Helping with product recalls Reporting adverse reactions to medicines Reporting suspected abuse, neglect, or domestic violence Preventing or reducing a serious threat to anyone's health or
+Example: We give information about you to your health insurance plan so it will pay for your services. your information in other wo health and research.
+We ho information for these purpos share your health information?
+We are ays - usually in ways that contribute to the p ave to meet many conditions in the law be ses.
+For more information: /hipaa/understanding/consumers/index. oublic good, such as public fore we can share your Help with public health and safety issues We can share health information about such as: Preventing disease Helping with product recalls Reporting adverse reactions to m Reporting suspected abuse, negli Preventing or reducing a serious t safety edicines ect, or domestic violence Do research We can use or share your information for or health research.
+Comply with the law We will share information about you if state or federal laws require it, including with the Department of Health and Human Services if it wants to see that we're complying with federal privacy law.
+Respond to organ and tissue donation requests We can share health information about you with organ procurement organizations.
+Work with a medical examiner or funeral director We can share health information with a coroner, medical examiner, or funeral director when an individual dies.
+Address workers' compensation, law enforcement, and other government requests We can use or share health information For workers' compensation claims For law enforcement purposes or w With health oversight agencies for a ith a law enforcement official